rishi614kumar/SVD-on-Images/README.md

-# SVD-on-Images
+# SVD on Images

-Applying SVD and rank-k approximation on images.
+This notebook was for applying Singular Value Decomposition and rank-k approximation on images.